muhammad-tamim/react-notes/README.md

 );
 ```

-- then a plain js object:
+this React.createElement returns a plain JavaScript object of the translated jsx:

 ```js
 {